github/opensource.guide/_articles/building-community.md

   </p>
 </aside>

-If a conversation clearly isn't going anywhere, there are no clear actions to be taken, or the appropriate action has already been taken, close the issue and explain why it has been closed.
+If a conversation clearly isn't going anywhere, there are no clear actions to be taken, or the appropriate action has already been taken, close the issue and explain why you closed it.

 ### Pick your battles wisely

 Context is important.
 Consider who is involved in the discussion and how they represent the rest of the community.

 Is everybody in the community upset about, or even engaged with, this issue?
 Or is a lone troublemaker?
-Remember to consider your community members who are silent, not just the active voices.
+Don't forget to consider your silent community members, not just the active voices.

-A notable exception to this framing is when the issue concerns community behavior or governance.
-In this case, your community's health is at stake: not just current members, but people you may never hear from because they don't feel comfortable joining or participating.
-Healthy and welcoming communities help ensure a future for your project by encouraging active contribution.
-Unhealthy communities threaten the life of your project and will leave you feeling stressed and unhappy.

 If the issue does not represent the broader needs of your community, you may just need to acknowledge the concerns of a few people.
 If this is a recurring issue without a clear resolution, point them to previous discussions on the topic and close the thread.

 ### Identify a community tiebreaker

 With a good attitude and clear communication, most difficult situations are resolvable.
 However, even in a productive conversation, there can simply be a difference in opinion on how to proceed.
-In these cases, you should identify an individual or group of people that can serve as a tiebreaker.
+In these cases, identify an individual or group of people that can serve as a tiebreaker.

 A tiebreaker could be the primary maintainer of the project, or it could be a small group of people who make a decision based on voting.
 Ideally, you've identified a tiebreaker and the associated process in a GOVERNANCE file before you ever have to use it.

 Your tiebreaker should be a last resort.
 Divisive issues are an opportunity for your community to grow and learn.
 Embrace these opportunities and use a collaborative process to move to a resolution wherever possible.

 ## Community is the ❤️ of open source

 Healthy, thriving communities fuel the thousands of hours poured into open source every week.
 Many contributors point to other people as the reason for working - or not working - on open source.
-By learning how to tap into that power constructively, you'll help someone else out there have an unforgettable open source experience.
+By learning how to tap into that power constructively, you'll help someone out there have an unforgettable open source experience.